mmo80/react-table-list-hook-form/README.md

 # react-table-list-hook-form

-This form includes a list created using a custom type, supported by the following packages: `react-hook-form`, `zod`, `shadcn/ui`, and `zustand` for state management and data persistence to local storage.
+This is a working example that demonstrates how to build a form utilizing a list of a custom type, using the following packages: `react-hook-form`, `zod`, `shadcn/ui`, and `zustand` for state management and data persistence to local storage.

-If working with large (hundreds or thousands of rows) lists check out: [Working with virtualized lists](https://www.react-hook-form.com/advanced-usage/)
+If working with a list of hundreds or thousands of rows check out: [Working with virtualized lists](https://www.react-hook-form.com/advanced-usage/)

 Check out the file: [src/pages/index.tsx](/src/pages/index.tsx)